 - Single Focus Group: This is the most traditional type of focus group.
 It involves a single moderator asking the participants questions.

 - Mini Focus Group: This kind of focus group sticks to four or five participants to create a more intimate environment.

 - Two-Way Focus Group: In this scenario, there are two different focus groups with two different moderators.
 The first group observes the second group as they hold their discussion.
-And, then the first group has a discussion on what they learned from their observations.
+After watching the first discussion, the first group talks about what they learned from their observations.

 - Dual Moderator Focus Group: There are two moderators.
 One is in charge of asking the group questions, and the other moderator makes sure the questions are answered and the discussion moves along.

 - Dueling Moderator Focus Group: Two different focus groups, each with their own moderator, are pitted against each other to explore opposing sides of an issue.

 - Respondent Moderator Focus Group: In this type of focus group, one or more members of the focus group temporarily assume the role of the moderator.

 And, online focus groups are conducted…you guessed it…online, allowing participants can provide feedback from the comfort of their own homes..

 There are a few different types of online focus groups: